comunica/Documentation-Comunica/docs/core.md

 ```

 With I, T and O corresponding to the expected Input, TestResult and Output formats.
-As can be seen, every Actor has a name (TODO: what did this correspond to again?),
+As can be seen, every Actor has a name,
 and a bus it is subscribed to.
-The interfaces for T and O are empty, meaning there are no restrictions on the format there.

 Besides the constructor, there are 2 functions that every Actor has to inherit: *test* and *run*.